 IEEE Student Branch

-Leadership Through Diversity
+Leadership Through Diversity (LTD)

 Women in Engineering and Computer Science

 Women in Engineering and Computer Science (WECS) encourages and supports gender diversity in technology.
 WECS runs a variety of projects on and off campus with the goal of increasing and retaining students of all genders in the Faculty of Engineering.
-WECS offers free drop-in tea and cookies meetings every Tuesday as a welcoming environment for students to connect with one another.
+WECS offers free drop-in tea and cookies meetings every Thursday as a welcoming environment for students to connect with one another.